el-mouatasim/Reduced-Gradient-Algorithm/README.md

 # Reduced-Gradient-Algorithm
+Please if you used this code cited to the following paper:
-Code of paper: "Implementation of reduced gradient with bisection algorithms for non-convex optimization problem via stochastic perturbation", Numerical Algorithms, Volume 78, Issue 1, pp 41–62, 2018.
+Abdelkrim El Mouatasim, "Implementation of reduced gradient with bisection algorithms for non-convex optimization problem via stochastic perturbation", Numerical Algorithms, Volume 78, Issue 1, pp 41–62, 2018.